-The BBMRI-ERIC Stakeholder Forum is the main interface for European patients’ organisations, civil society, industry and academia to interact with the biobanking universe.
-It is an integral part of BBMRI’s governance and culture.
+The BBMRI-ERIC Stakeholder Forum is the main interface for European patients’ organisations, citizens, industry, and academia to interact with the biobanking universe.
+It is an integral part of BBMRI- ERIC’s governance and culture.

-Through the Stakeholder Forum, we want to build a sustainable, egalitarian relationship between the biobank community and its stakeholders.
-The objective is to increase each other’s awareness of needs and expectations on key issues related to biobanking, such as data protection, informed consent in health research, health research priorities, and other ethical, legal and societal issues (ELSI).
+Through the Stakeholder Forum, we are building a sustainable, bidirectional relationship between the biobank community and its stakeholders.
+The objective is to increase each other’s awareness of needs and expectations about key issues related to biobanking, such as data protection, informed consent in health research, health research priorities, secondary use of healthcare data, and other ethical, legal, and societal issues.

-Patients’ organisations already working on biobanking issues have shown a long-standing interest in BBMRI-ERIC and have contributed to the development of the research infrastructure.
-For 2021-2022 the strategic aims of the Patient Pillar will have three themes: pediatric biobanking, cancer research, and Trusted Research Environments for sharing patient/donor-related data.
-All three themes support wider pan-European projects and initiatives, and all three reflect interests and concerns of patients and patient organisations.
+Patient organisations already involved in biobanking issues have shown a long-standing interest in BBMRI-ERIC and have contributed to the development of the research infrastructure.
+The strategic aims of the Patients’ and Citizens’ Pillar are grouped in three large themes: (i) Data & digital solutions: AI in biobanking, trusted research environments (commercial access), EHDS, tools to follow-up on the use of samples in research; (ii) Informed consent: automated consent, future of consent; (iii) Patients’ involvement & engagement: involvement of patients and citizens in biobank oversight committees, research projects, ethics committees.
+All three themes support wider pan-European projects and initiatives, and all three reflect the interests and concerns of patients and patient organisations.

 The Secretariat of the Stakeholder Forum supports and coordinates the work of the Forum and connects it directly to the BBMRI-ERIC decision-making process.